MOxUnit/MOcov/README.md

 - Runs on both the [Matlab] and [GNU Octave] platforms.
 - Can be used directly with continuous integration services, such as [coveralls-io] and [Shippable].
-- Integrates with MOxUnit, a unit test framework for Matlab and GNU Octave
+- Integrates with MOxUnit, a unit test framework for Matlab and GNU Octave.
+- Supports the Matlab profiler.
+- Writes coverage reports in HTML, JSON and XML formats.
 - Distributed under the MIT license, a permissive free software license.